NJIT Highlanders baseball

 The NJIT Highlanders baseball team represents the New Jersey Institute of Technology in Newark, New Jersey in NCAA Division I baseball.
 They are members of the America East Conference.
 The team competes in the America East Conference within the National Collegiate Athletic Association's Division I. The Highlanders are coached by Robbie McClellan.

+NJIT in the NCAA tournament

+NJIT has appeared in the NCAA Division I baseball tournament once.
+They have a record of 1–2.

 Major League Baseball

 NJIT has had 3 Major League Baseball Draft selections since the draft began in 1965.